 In a few rare cases where colleges meet full need, parents will only have to pay the EFC.
 For everyone else, the EFC is only a starting point.
 The SAI will, hopefully, create less confusion for parents.

 Currently, parents with more than one child in college get a break.
 For example, a parent with two children in college received a reduced EFC (as much as 50%) for the second child.
 A lower EFC often translates to more financial aid.

 However, the new FAFSA will bring this practice to an end.
 Parents will no longer receive that EFC discount.

-Another change that is coming to the FAFSA is the change in Pell Grant eligibility.
+The new FASA will also change how Pell Grant eligibility is determined.
 A family with an Adjusted Gross Income (AGI) about 175% under the poverty line will be eligible for the full Pell Grant (currently $6,495 for the 2021-22 award year).

 Additionally, families will be able to figure out their Pell Grant eligibility before applying for financial aid.